 Aboy and Phil also accept ma’am’s offer.
 All the boys thaw.

-Now I’ll catch the boys, Papillio thinks and she formulates the most important question in her mind: Did Tommy touch you?
+Now I’ll catch the boys, Ma’am thinks and she formulates the most important question already in her mind: Did Tommy touch you?
 She wants — damn it — to clarify the case!
 Here and now.
-She nervously takes a deep breath, is about to ask her question, but then the door slamming open, that the loose pane of glass is rattling.
+She nervously takes a deep breath, is about to ask her question, but then the door slams open.
+The loose pane of glass is rattling.

-The woman who knocked on the cottage door is standing in the doorway: “Ma’am Papillio,” she is gasping breathlessly, “you want to speak to me?
+The woman who knocked on the cottage door stands in the doorway: “Ma’am Papillio,” she is gasping breathlessly, “you want to speak to me?
 Did the children tell you something?”